madalinagriza/61040-portfolio/README.md

 *My name is Amber Horvath, I'm a postdoctoral associate researching code comprehension interventions, it's nice to meet you!
 [Here is a link to my real website.](https://amberhorvath.com)
 Now you should write something about yourself here!*

+*My name is Madalina Griza.
+I am a senior majoring in 6-3!*
 Some fun facts about me:
 1. I love hockey.
 2. I do pottery.